dfreeman500/Flask-GraphQL-API-PostgreSQL/README.md

 Goal: Create a GraphQL API using graphene and flask.
-SQLAlchemy allows for a code first appoach using PostgreSQL DB.
+Graphene allows for a code first appoach.
+(Ariadne would use a schema first approach).
+SQLalchemy is an ORM.